-Blackberries and raspberries create masses of little white blooms that fill the air with a dusky sweetness.
-It’s really one of my favorite parts of summer.
-Combined with the honeysuckle and wildflowers that grow along the forest, it’s a really magical experience.
+Blackberries and raspberries create masses of little white flowers that fill the air with a dusky sweetness.
+It’s one of my favorite parts of summer.
+Combined with the honeysuckle and wildflowers that grow along the forest, it’s a magical experience.

 What’s your favorite part of summer?
 Share your photos with us on Instagram using the hashtag #waxingkara so we can see!
 We always love to see your photos.